What is a Discretionary Trust? Pros and Cons

 Because the assets are held within the discretionary trust for the benefit of the beneficiaries, they don’t legally own them.
 In other words, they belong to the trust, and the beneficiaries simply benefit from the trust income and gains generated.

-This means that, in most cases, creditors don’t have access to trust assets unless the claim relates to debt within the trust.
+This means that, in most cases, creditors may not have access to trust assets unless the claim relates to debt within the trust.

-However, it’s important to note that you should not establish a trust simply to defeat creditors and their rights.
+However, it’s important to note that you should not establish a trust simply to defeat creditors and their rights as there are laws and rules that prohibit this.

 Yes, as with any form of legal structure, discretionary trusts do carry disadvantages.